dibyendumajumdar/nanojit/README.md

 The main unit of compilation in NanoJIT is a Fragment - which can be thought of as a chunk of code.
 You can make a function out of a fragment by providing a start instruction and appropriate ret instructions.
 But Fragments need not be functions.
 I believe this flexibility stems from the fact that NanoJIT was designed to be used in a tracing JIT.

 The documentation on NanoJIT is sparse or non-existent, making it hard to get started.
-I hope to provide a [simpler, documented C API](https://github.com/dibyendumajumdar/nanojit/blob/master/nanojitextra/nanojitextra.h) to make it easier to use NanoJIT.
+The project aims to provide a [simpler, documented C API](https://github.com/dibyendumajumdar/nanojit/blob/master/nanojitextra/nanojitextra.h) to make it easier to use NanoJIT.

 ## Project news

-* Development of NanoJITExtra C API is underway
+* Sep-2017: First alpha release of NanoJITExtra C API
 * Currently I am concentrating on X86-64 architecture - in particular I have no ability to test the non X86 architectures
 * April-2017: Added support for 64-bit integer multiply, divide and modulus operators in X64 LIR.
 Not available on other architectures.